 We believe that our 6 core values enable our children to develop and grow personally as an individual, whilst also promoting the fundamental skills and attitudes that enable them to work with and care for each other, ensuring that they are able to be a compassionate member of their local community and beyond.

-In EYFS, Y1 & 2, children gain certificates when they have attained smiley face rewards for showing these values.
+Level 3 (Reception to Year 2): Values Certificates – In EYFS, Y1 & 2, children gain certificates when they have attained smiley face rewards for showing these values.

-Below are some examples of the kind of ways a child might earn a values badge:
+Here are some examples of the kind of ways a child might earn a values badge:

 |Worked or played exceptionally well with others in school (class or playground) or in after school club – co-operating with others and taking into account differing viewpoints.
 Pupils should demonstrate this value consistently over time.